 George Clooney en andere sterren reageren bedroefd op overlijden Carl Reiner

 Reiner heeft heel wat prenten op zijn naam staan.
-In de jaren zestig was hij vooral bekend van ‘The Dick Van Dyke Show’, die hij ook bedacht en schreef.
-Hij speelde ook in de films ’It’s a Mad, Mad, Mad, Mad, World ’en ‘The Russians Are Coming, the Russians Are Coming’.
+In de jaren 60 was hij vooral bekend van ‘The Dick Van Dyke Show’, die hij ook bedacht en schreef.
+Hij speelde ook in de films ‘It’s a Mad, Mad, Mad, Mad, World’ en ‘The Russians Are Coming, the Russians Are Coming’.
 Later was hij te zien in de ‘Ocean’s’-filmreeks.
-Zijn meest recente filmrol had hij als stem in ‘Toy Story 4’ in 2019.
+Zijn meest recente filmrol had hij als stem van roze neushoorn Carl in ‘Toy Story 4’ in 2019.

 Reacties

-George Clooney, die naast hem stond in ‘Ocean’s Eleven’, reageerde aan Variety over de dood van Reiner.
+George Clooney (59), die naast hem stond in ‘Ocean’s Eleven’, reageerde aan Variety over de dood van Reiner.
 “Elke kamer die Carl Reiner binnenwandelde, werd grappiger, slimmer en vrediger.
 Het leek allemaal zo moeiteloos.
-Wat een ongelooflijk geschenk hij was.
+Wat een ongelooflijk geschenk was hij.
 Hij heeft een mooi leven geleid en we zijn er allemaal beter van geworden.
 Rust in vrede, mijn vriend.”

 My idol, Carl Reiner, wrote about the human comedy.
 He had a deeper understanding of the human condition, than I think even he was aware of.
 Kind, gentle, compassionate, empathetic and wise.
 His scripts were never just funny, they always had something to say about us. link